archivesspace/at-migration/README.md

 Archivist's Toolkit does not include the concept of distinct top containers but rather the same container may be entered many times for multiple instances.
 For this reason it was necessary to determine a set of rules for determining what constitutes a unique top container.
-For top containers created from instances, they are considered to be the same if either the repository and barcode match or if the repository, indicator, and container type match.
+For top containers created from instances, they are considered to be the same if either the repository and barcode match or if the repository, resource, indicator, and container type match.
 As for accessions, no instances exist in Archivist's Toolkit.
 In stead, a top container is created for each location the accession is linked to.